 Despite the fact that Toronto, Ontario, is our country’s largest and best-known city, Canada’s capital actually lies northeast of it in the city of Ottawa, Ontario.

-(Non-Canadians also quite understandably scratch their heads when it comes to understanding our home city, Vancouver, and its lesser-known cousin, Victoria.
+Non-Canadians also quite understandably scratch their heads when it comes to understanding our home city of Victoria.
 The capital of our province, British Columbia, is Victoria.
 It’s located on Vancouver Island.
-But the city of Vancouver isn’t – it’s found on the mainland.)
+But the city of Vancouver isn’t – it’s found on the mainland.

 Now that we’ve thoroughly confused you, let’s go back to Ottawa…

 Sporting massive Parliament buildings, uniquely designed museums and a thriving downtown core, there are many interesting places to visit in Ottawa.

 Got a crush on Canada?
 Read this!
 It’s Blooming at These Top 5 Victoria, BC, Gardens

 Places to visit in Ottawa

 When FlightHub, an online travel agency located in nearby Montreal, Quebec, approached us about sharing the scoop on places you should see when in Ottawa, we were delighted.

 And seeing as it’s the New Year, we’re putting a wintery spin on this FlightHub review (our winter guide to Ottawa).